 Merz suggests that Xeomin medication can be used up to 36 months after its manufacturer date, but research suggests that, after 48 months in the refrigerator or stored at up to 25° C, the neurotoxin is just as effective.
 Additionally, when they tested Xeomin that had been stored for 18 months at 30° C and six months at 40° C, the neurotoxin was still stable.
 Even at 60° C for one month and 80° C for five days, Xeomin still showed at least partial activity.

-Once you reconstitute your Xeomin or Bocouture, Merz says you can place it in the refrigerator up to 24 hours.
-However, this too may be unnecessarily conservative, according to researchers.
-Even after leaving Xeomin solution at room temperature for a week, researchers found no statistical difference in effectiveness or duration compared to a freshly-prepared solution.
+According to Merz, reconistituted Xeomin or Bocouture can be placed in the refrigerator for up to 24 hours.
+However, researchers believe that this too may be unnecessarily conservative.
+After leaving Xeomin solution at room temperature for one week, researchers found no statistical difference in effectiveness or duration compared to freshly-prepared solution.
 Even if you prepare your Xeomin before a last-minute cancellation and then forget it on the counter, it may still be suitable for use, saving hundreds of dollars in wasted product.

 Storing Dysport and AZZALURE®

 Another popular botulinum toxin brand is Dysport, and its cosmetic version Azzalure.
 These products should be stable and effective after 24 months of storage in the refrigerator, as long as they have not been frozen.
 A study by L. Parraga et al. discovered that Dysport can be stored at room temperature for up to three days without a reduction in efficacy.
-That is peace of mind if you come back from a long weekend and discover, oops, somebody forgot to put Dysport in the refrigerator.
+That is peace of mind!

 Storing Myobloc and Neurobloc